4np/UitzendingGemist/README.md

 **Prerequisites:**

 - an [Apple TV](http://www.apple.com/tv/) 4th generation (the one that has an AppStore)
-- a recent Apple Computer running ```macOS 10.11.x El Capitan```
+- a recent Apple Computer running ```macOS 10.11.x El Capitan or higher```
 - a (free) Apple Developer account (signup [here](http://developer.apple.com))
 - a [USB-C cable](http://www.apple.com/nl/shop/product/HHSP2ZM/B/belkin-usb-c-naar-usb-a-oplaadkabel?fnode=85) to connect your Apple TV to your Apple Computer

 ## 1. Xcode

-The code was developed in [Xcode 7.3.1](https://itunes.apple.com/nl/app/xcode/id497799835?mt=12) ([alternative link](https://developer.apple.com/xcode/download/)) so you need at least to have that version installed.
+The code was developed in [Xcode 8.0](https://itunes.apple.com/nl/app/xcode/id497799835?mt=12) ([alternative link](https://developer.apple.com/xcode/download/)) so you need at least to have that version installed.
 Continue with the following steps when you have finished installing ```Xcode``` as the next steps require a finished installation.

 ## 2. Clone the project